Daniel-Norman/TicTacToe/README.md

 TicTacToe
 =========

-Basic Tic Tac Toe game
+Basic Tic Tac Toe game with computer player using a brute-force depth-first algorithm.